DeVaughn97/DarkGDK-Revive-Project/README.md

 # DarkGDK-Revive-Project
 This are work samples me working with DarkGDK(Development Kit for Games)

-Project Goal: Refresh my skills with the DarkGDK(Development Kit for Games)
+Project Goal: Refresh my skills with DarkGDK(Development Kit for Games)

 What is the value of this project?
 Previously I worked on DarkGdk back around 2009 when it was popular this is a very rare development kit for games but can still be applied today as its a Development kit for Games